Your symptoms are real-get menopause care

 Research suggests that estrogen affects major neurotransmitter networks in our brain, such as those involving serotonin, dopamine, and GABA.
 These neurotransmitter pathways are also involved in anxiety.

 Other changes, like sleep disturbances or insomnia, may contribute to anxiety during the menopausal transition as well.
-Indeed, research has found that insufficient sleep can contribute to anxiety or exacerbate it..
+Indeed, research has found that insufficient sleep can contribute to anxiety or exacerbate it.

 There’s also a chance of experiencing new or worsening panic disorder during the transition to menopause.
-Panic disorder leads to panic attacks, which are sudden and unexpected intense feelings of dread or worry, with symptoms such as sweating, trembling, shortness of breath, or heart palpitations.
+Panic disorder leads to panic attacks, which are sudden and unexpected, intense feelings of dread or worry, with symptoms such as sweating, trembling, shortness of breath, or heart palpitations.

-Hormonal Fluctuations and Levels of Depression
+Hormonal Fluctuations and Depression

 There may be a connection between menopause and depression.
 Hormone shifts, including decreasing estrogen levels and a drop in progesterone, can also lead to a bout of depression during menopause.

-These hormones also are tied to serotonin — a neurotransmitter connected to feelings of happiness.
+These hormones are also tied to serotonin, a neurotransmitter connected to feelings of happiness.
 So the change in estrogen and progesterone levels may contribute to depressive symptoms.

 Therapy